 - Motto: Omnia Pro Patria (“All for Our Country”)

 - Full-time faculty holding highest degrees in their fields: 93 percent

 - Degrees offered: A comprehensive selection of degree programs at the undergraduate, graduate and doctoral level.

-- Colleges and schools: Agriculture, Biotechnology and Natural Resources; Business; Education; Engineering; Journalism; Liberal Arts; Medicine; Graduate School; and the Division of Health Sciences.
+- Colleges and schools: Agriculture, Biotechnology and Natural Resources; Business; Community Health Sciences, Education; Engineering; Graduate School; Journalism; Liberal Arts; Medicine; Nursing; Science

 - Mascot: Alphie, the wolf; Wolfie Jr.

 - Accredited by: Northwest Commission on Colleges and Universities (since 1938), plus 20 professionally accredited programs.

 - Student competition teams from a variety of disciplines win or place high at national competitions.
 These include the Integrated Marketing Communications teams (journalism/marketing), the Concrete Canoe Team (civil engineering) and the Mars Rover team (mechanical/materials engineering).